quixio/quix-docs/docs/platform/what-is-quix.md

 ## Multiple environments

 In Quix you create a project to contain your stream processing pipeline.
-A project corresponds to  a Git repository, either hosted by Quix, or alternatively on an external Git provider such as GitHub.
+A project corresponds to  a Git repository, either hosted by Quix, or alternatively using an external Git provider such as GitHub.
 Within a project you can create multiple environments, containing your stream processing pipelines.
 Each environment is associated with a Git branch, so that you can embrace the full Git workflow, having for example, production, staging and development branches.
 You can also configure your preferred Kafka hosting option for the environment too, for example you can choose Quix-hosted Kafka, self-hosted Kafka, or Confluent Cloud.

 Environments are a new features of Quix, and you can read more about them in the [documentation](../platform/changes.md#environments).